 - What am I doing to play and have fun?
 Is it enough?
 Why or why not?

-- What do I need to do to prepare for retirement?
+- What do I need to do more of in my relationships?
+What do I need to do less of?

 - What’s missing in my life right now?
 How can I change that going forward?